 For me, even with senior portraits, it’s really all about creating images that are different, and doing it for far less than most other photographers would ever consider.
 At this point, I’m honestly just doing it because I love creative photography.
 If you want a photo shot in the gym with some guy that was hired to shoot 100 kids that day, then I’m definitely not your guy!
 The old fashioned run-of-the-mill studio shots with the boring backdrops and standard poses just aren’t my style, and quite honestly, it’s probably not what you’re looking for either.
 I enjoy actually working individually with each Senior and their family. and giving them the freedom to tell me what they’re looking for in their portraits, instead of me telling them what their options are.
 From mountain tops, to train yards, to grassy fields, to city streets, whatever you want to do, I think we should try to create images that truly bring out your unique personality.
-We may find ourselves on the top of Mt.
+With the start of the Fall season and the changing of the leaves, we may find ourselves on the top of Mt.
 Wachusett, in the middle of a park in Paxton, or the train tracks behind Union Station.
 There are so many great spots within just a few minutes of Worcester that the choices are pretty much endless.

 Once we’ve decided on a location and time for your session, it’s time to have fun!
 Sessions generally last about an hour and a half depending on the location, how many wardrobe changes you have, etc. My shooting style is very laid back, and my goal is for you to have fun during your shoot, so relax You’re going to have a great time.
 It’s so much easier to shoot someone that’s laughing, as opposed to trying to get them to come up with a fake smile!
 After your session, it usually takes me about a week to get all of your images edited.
 Once your images are ready, you’ll receive an email with a link to your online proofing gallery where you’ll be able to pick out your favorites and order your prints.
 You’ll also be able to use this link to share with friends and family for sharing or purchasing prints.